Best Countries for Cat Lovers

 If you need a feline fix on your next vacation, there are places that put cats on a pedestal that should be on your bucket list!
 People that love and live with our feline friends know just how special cats are.
 They can be fun and aloof, spontaneous and feisty, cuddly and, yes, sometimes moody and, even finicky!
 Since you can’t bring your cat on vacation, check out some of these destinations that will give you a “pawsome” boost if you are away from home and missing your furry friend.

-So, if you are a bonafide feline fan, here are our top picks of destinations, near and far, that we think are the cat’s meow!
+So, if you are a bonafide feline fan, here are our top picks of destinations of countries that love cats, near and far, that we think are the cat’s meow!

 Japan has many cultural and culinary wonders that have enticed visitors to these islands for centuries; it is also one of the ultimate destinations for cat lovers!
 The Japanese people have lived with cats for thousands of years.
 Cats have played an important role in the country’s heritage since the Edo period (1603-1668) when they were often depicted in artwork.
 Tokyo is famous for its cat cafes where visitors can play with a variety of cats while sipping on tea or coffee.
 For a listing of cat cafe’s click here.